rachfop/takomo-docs/docs/getting-started/quick-start.md

 ## Stack Template

 Next, we need to provide a CloudFormation template for our stack.
-Create `templates` directory next to the stacks directory, and add there a file named `vpc.yml` with the following contents:
+Create the `templates` directory next to the stacks directory, and add a file named `vpc.yml` with the following contents:

 ```yaml title="templates/vpc.yml"
 Description: My VPC